 2. Saving grace: Besides my own cultural preference for directness, my West Coast coach had, in writing and verbally, invited me to speak up if something was bothering me, which I did.
 Again this prevented him from losing my business.

 Will an indirect communicator speak up, even with this permission?
 Possibly not.
 The wise coach, leader, or business owner will initiate a conversation by asking, “How do you want to start our meetings?
 How do you establish trust?
 How will I know if I have crossed a communication line with you?”, etc.

 Coaches, discover how our Culturally Intelligent Mentor Coaching + Certificate Program can expand your coaching business, better serve your clients, and gain confidence in not only your Coaching Competencies but also your Cultural Intelligence.
 Note: updated ICF PCC markers include addressing culture and context with your clients.
 Our participants find it takes the full three months of our program to make this a habit that they confidently use with clients for greater impact and to more quickly establish trust .

-Leaders, apply for a strategy session to discuss customizing a program and/or coaching solution for you, your team and your organization’s development and impact.
+Leaders, apply for an Unlock All Potential Strategy session to discuss customizing a program and/or coaching solution for you, your team and your organization’s development and impact.